jjozic/jjozic/README.md

 - 👋 Hi, I’m @jjozic
 - 👀 I’m interested in Frontend Development, UX
-- 🧠 I’m currently learning React, Typescript
+- 🧠 I’m currently learning Next.js

 <!---
 jjozic/jjozic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.